Hitarque/IARacing-Autocar/README.md

 Good Luck and enjoy this project!

-For any questions, contact us by email at hfabre.ing2022@esaip.org
+For any questions, contact us by email (use school emails)